ShadyHippo/ProBlue/README.md

   testing is on the to-do list.
 - **BlueZ 5.84 only** — the patch is against 5.84; porting notes for newer versions are in the file comments (symbols are stable across 5.8x).
-- **Kernel 6.8-era** — the hid-nintendo fork is based on Ubuntu 6.8.0; the
+- **No kernel dependency** — the stock `hid-nintendo` module is used as-is;
-  patch ports forward per §7.1 A4 (fetch your kernel's pristine source via `tools/get_pristine_hid_nintendo.sh`, apply, or port by hand).
+  nothing ProBlue-specific to rebuild on kernel updates (§7.3).

 ## 10. Upstreaming notes

-Upstream status, stated plainly: the **BlueZ** side is additive and plausibly upstreamable after review; the **kernel** side is a fork that is **not yet in an upstreamable shape**.
+Upstream status, stated plainly: the BlueZ patch is additive and plausibly upstreamable after review.
+There is no kernel patch — ProBlue is BlueZ-only (§5); the historical hid-nintendo fork is not upstreamable as-is (it unconditionally disabled the driver's input/LED/rumble/battery on every transport for every device, a regression with no opt-out), which is part of why it was retired.
 Everything is GPL-2.0-or-later with BlueZ-style headers and attribution.

-**Kernel patch — not upstreamable as-is (and possibly unnecessary — §5).**
-It unconditionally disables the driver's input/LED/rumble/battery support on *every* transport for *every* device in the id table (§5), i.e. it removes stock features (wired USB play, kernel-served BT input) with no opt-out and no scope limit.
-From an upstream reviewer's point of view that is a regression.
-Getting it upstream would require: (a) an opt-in (module parameter or per-device quirk), (b) scoping passivity to the Pro Controller over USB (and revisiting whether BT passivity is needed at all once uhid is confirmed as the only BT route), and (c) accepting that wired USB play is unavailable in the pairing-mode configuration.
-That is future work, not this release.

 **BlueZ patch — review concerns.** Plausible after discussion; reviewers will push on: the global `property_set_mode` change (discoverable-off no